What is a charity trustee?

 Generally, if a trustee has a potential conflict of interest, especially where he or she is receiving a financial benefit from the charity, they should make sure that the charity is aware of it, and should not take part in any decisions on the issue.
 Conflicts of interest policies are a good idea.

 Are there any liabilities involved?

 If a trustee does not act in accordance with the duties imposed by charity law then the Charity Commission and the courts can order them to reimburse the charity for any loss that has been suffered by the charity as a result.
-In practice, claims of this kind are almost unheard of: essentially, provided trustees can show that they have been acting reasonably it is unlikely that they will be criticised under charity law.
+In practice, claims of this kind are unusual: essentially, provided trustees can show that they have been acting reasonably it is unlikely that they will be criticised under charity law.
 Specialist trustee indemnity insurance can be taken out (and in most cases paid for by the charity) to protect trustees.
 The policy will generally apply so long as the trustee concerned has been acting in good faith.

 How do I actually become a trustee?

 Trustees are usually recruited through word of mouth or an advertisement.
 The trustees need to be formally appointed, using the procedure in the charity’s constitution.
 For example, some constitutions allow the members of the charity, or the existing trustees themselves, to make appointments.
 Sometimes outside bodies have powers to appoint trustees.